 their future payments at any time.
 A portion of available funds may be required to

 be set aside to insure payment of taxes and insurance

 for borrowers who have limited income, limited liquid assets, or a history of recent

 Q. What Is The Difference Between a Reverse Mortgage and An Equity Mortgage?

-A. An equity mortgage is a mortgage obtained to get cash or a line of credit using
+A. A typical equity mortgage is a mortgage obtained to get cash or a line of credit

 as any other mortgage such as verification of income, assets, and credit history.